OpenPaymentNetwork/FerlySite/backend/Sphinx/authorization.rst

     Called after :http:post:`ferlyapi.com/set-signup-data`.
 Acceptance of terms and conditions of using Ferly.

-    :<json bool agreed: Indicates the user agreed to the terms and conditions.
+    :<json bool agreed: Required.
+Indicates the user agreed to the terms and conditions.

-    :<json string attempt_path: The attempt path returned from newSignup.
+    :<json string attempt_path: Required.
+The attempt path returned from newSignup.

-    :<json string secret: The secret returned from newSignup.
+    :<json string secret: Required.
+The secret returned from newSignup.

+        **If successful, the response body will be a JSON object with the following attribute:**
+            ``profile_id``
+                This is the id of a registered profile.
+This field will only have data if the user is already registered and should be logged in instead of completing registration.

+        If unsuccessful, the response body is a JSON object with one of the following attributes:
+            ``invalid``
+                A string explaining why the input was invalid.
+            ``error``
+                A string explaining the error that occured.

 .. _Register: